alaingiorgetti/enum/README.md

 Documentation
 =============

-The project is documented by README files and the references below.
+The project is documented by the present file and in [EG19].

 Folders